What does it mean to modify a custody agreement?

 Can a custody agreement be modified without going to court?

-Many custody agreements state that set custody and visitation schedules only apply when parents cannot agree on their own terms.
+Many custody agreements state that custody and visitation schedules only apply when parents cannot agree on their own terms.
 As long as the parents can agree on a schedule, they can follow almost any schedule they want.
-It might be a good idea for a parent to document their agreement in a Child Visitation Letter.
+It might be a good idea, however, for a parent to document any informal changes in a Child Visitation Letter.

 Can informal custody arrangements be made for vacations?

 A common reason a parent might want to modify a custody agreement for the summer is because of vacation plans that do not fit into the usual schedule.
 Suppose one parent would normally have 30 days of visitation during the summer, but the parent wants to take the child on a trip in excess of that timeframe.
-As discussed above, many custody agreements allow parents to agree to a different visitation schedule.
-No court involvement is necessary in those circumstances.
+Many custody agreements allow parents to agree to a different visitation schedule.
+No court involvement is necessary in those circumstances, however, documenting the agreement can help avoid later disagreements.

-What if the other parent will not agree to vacation plans?
+What if the other parent will not agree to your vacation plans?

-When the other parent does not agree to your vacation plans, your options depend on several factors, including your state and the vacation destination.
-It might be possible, in some states, to ask the court to allow an exception to the usual visitation schedule, without filing a motion to modify.
-You may also consider enlisting the help of an attorney or mediator.
+When the other parent does not agree to your vacation plans, and controls custody, your options depend on several factors, including your state and the vacation destination.
+It may be possible, in some states, to ask the court to allow an exception to the usual visitation schedule, without filing a motion to modify.
+You may also consider enlisting the help of a lawyer or mediator, as these situations can be emotionally charged and complex.

 How can I prevent disagreements involving custody and summer vacation?

 Custody agreements, visitation schedules, and parenting plans are not set in stone.
 It is possible to make a different schedule for the summer, especially if the other parent agrees.
-If you have questions about child custody, visitation, and summer vacation, contact a Rocket Lawyer On Call® attorney today to discuss your rights and options.
+If you have questions about child custody, visitation, and summer vacation, contact a Rocket Lawyer network attorney today for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.